astridx/pkg_agadvents/README.md

-You may be wondering why I have so many plugins integrated into this little calendar.
+You may be wondering why I have so many plugins integrated into this little extension.
 Very easily: I used this extension to learn many Joomla 3 functions.

 # FAQ